This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 You do not need to speak a foreign language to study abroad through Gannon.
 The courses taught at our partner universities are taught in English, though it should be noted that students hoping to study abroad at the Pontificia Universidad Católica de Valparaíso in Chile are recommended to have reached a level of proficiency in Spanish.

-For additional clarification or questions, feel free to contact Meagan McHugh, Associate Director of Learning Abroad at email@example.com .
+For additional clarification or questions, feel free to contact Meagan McHugh, Associate Director of Learning Abroad and International Academic Programs at email@example.com .